 Local authorities role

 Due to the failures internationally and nationally of the UK government to curb the dark side of offshore finance Christensen says local authorities, who are also increasingly doing outsourcing deals with offshore companies, should step up to the plate:

 “At a local level I think it’s perfectly possible and indeed desirable and necessary for local authorities to say we want full disclosure of who are the real owners of these properties, and also if they are contracting.
 Because local authorities are major contractors they buy in a lot of services from private companies, they should require full disclosure of the identities of the owners of the companies they need to know who they are dealing with, and I would like to see local authorities, Manchester and other major conurbations taking the lead and pushing for full disclosure when it comes to public procurement.”

 The overseas company ownership of property in Manchester may just be the tip of a very large iceberg.
 The Land Registry data released does not include property in Manchester owned by individuals from overseas, and our next story will indicate the extent of this hidden ownership.
-It will also shift focus from the Far East to the Middle East, and investigate the increasing investment coming into Manchester from the United Arab Emirates, a sovereign state with an appalling human rights record.
+It will also shift focus from the Far East to the Middle East, and investigate the investment coming into Manchester from Kuwait and the United Arab Emirates, sovereign states with appalling human rights records.

 Feature Image: The Meteor

 Second article in the series called ‘Selling Manchester by the Offshore Pound’

 For more information on the murky offshore world visit the Tax Justice Network website – click here